Drilling into Europa would be the biggest engineering challenge. To show this, I’ll calculate the required energy to pierce Europa’s ice surface.

 But, what if we want to send a small submarine down the hole?
 We’d then need a large hole.
 Of course, if it’s too big of a hole, it’ll be impractical.

-Location for penetrating Europa’s ice sheet
+The ideal location for penetrating Europa’s ice sheet

 - Away from fault zone type areas to not trigger large ice movements